How to Make Your Own Terrariums: Mini Landscapes for any Decor

 Newspaper is an excellent asset for any gardening craft project.
 I like to keep it on hand to spread out before I get started, to protect my work surface.

-To help your plants to thrive, it’s important to set up your terrarium with the appropriate soil.
+It’s important to set up your terrarium with the appropriate soil.

 Sphagnum moss is perfect for layering, and it comes in handy for surface planting as well.